Luxury leader LVMH, in green mode, laments Thunberg's pessimism

 The group said it was bringing in a charter to ensure full traceability for all of its raw materials by 2025, which would allow it to track them back to precise farms in the case of farmed fur.

-Some rivals have dropped fur altogether, including France’s Chanel, Britain’s Burberry and Kering’s Gucci.
+Some rivals have dropped fur altogether, including France’s Chanel, Britain’s Burberry (BRBY.L) and Kering’s (PRTP.PA) Gucci.

 LVMH said it was on course to exceed its goal to cover 30% of its energy needs from renewable sources by 2020 and also on track to cut its CO2 emissions by 25% by the same time.